SpiralUBB/project/docs/api_V1.md

 An user can see a public event with full details.

 A logged in user can see an unlisted event with limited details.
-Since an unlisted events are not visible within the events route, this means that the owner needs to share the link to it with people that he wants to let join.
+Since unlisted events are not visible within the events route, this means that the owner needs to share the link to it with people that he wants to let join.

+A logged in user can see an event for which he has any type of invite with limited details.

-A logged in user can see a whitelisted or unlisted event for which he has an accepted invite with full details.
+A logged in user can see an event for which he has an accepted invite with full details.

 A logged in user can see events that he owns with full details.